 The College of Arts and Sciences Dean's Office, in cooperation with the Office of Research and Sponsored Programs and individual departments in the college, fund proposals for course releases and for research budgets as one means to enhance focus on research, research productivity, and on acquisition of grant funds.
 The projects may be in any Arts and Sciences discipline; they must result in an external grant application, a high-quality scholarly publication (or submission of a paper to a first-class journal), or a work of similar scholarly merit.
 Proposals may be submitted by any tenure-line faculty member.

-Deadline for submission of applications to the dean’s office is late August.
-Awards are announced by September 15 to allow time for awards to be considered in the scheduling for Spring Semester.
+Deadline for submission of applications to the dean’s office is October 1.
+Awards are announced by December 15 to allow time for awards to be considered in the scheduling for Spring Semester.

 Previous Research Enhancement Plan Awardees